thibaudrobin/thibaudrobin-website/content/articles/docker-kali.md

 +++
 categories = ["Articles", "Docker", "Misc"] date = "2020-02-01"
-title = "[MISC] Kali Linux in 3 seconds with Docker" subtitle = "Because my time is too valuable !" thumbnail = "/img/docker.png" nopaging = "true"
+title = "Kali Linux in 3 seconds with Docker" subtitle = "Because my time is too valuable !" thumbnail = "/img/docker.png" nopaging = "true"
 +++

+# TL;DR

+Have a look to https://github.com/ShutdownRepo/Exegol

+# Why ?

 I'm sure you have already been in the same situation than me.
-You're working at a client's house for a penetration test, a tight time slot for your tests, no downtime.
+You're working at a client's office for a penetration test, a tight time slot for your tests, no downtime.
 You arrive a little late in the morning (thanks to the strikes) and your virtual machine containing all your tools doesn't want to start (I knew I shouldn't have play with my bootloader yesterday night tss).

 No choice, you have to reinstall this machine.
 And rapidly !